SAMSEM -- A Generic and Scalable Approach for IC Metal Line Segmentation: Evaluation

 \subsection{In-Distribution Performance on Seen ICs}

-In this section, we evaluate the in-distribution performance of \AppName and compare it to previous work and established image segmentation approaches.
-To this end, we used the training datasets for \acp{IC} 1 to 7 that we established in \Cref{mseg::subsection::dataset} for all considered techniques.
-To compare the performance of \AppName with other techniques, we fine-tuned SAMIC~\cite{DBLP:conf/tencon/NgTCG24} using the code provided by Ng. \etal on request.
-Furthermore, we trained U-Net, DeepLabV3, and FCN using the code published by Rothaug \etal~\cite{DBLP:conf/ashes/RothaugKABP0P23}.
-At the time of writing, we were unable to execute the unsupervised method proposed by Rothaug \etal on our dataset, as it appeared to get stuck in local minima and just produced all-black segmentation masks during our experiments.
-We then evaluated each model on our test dataset from \acp{IC} 1 to 7 and measured the accuracy of the resulting segmentation against the ground truth.
+In this section, we evaluate the in-distribution performance of \AppName and compare it to previous work and established segmentation approaches.
+To this end, we used the training datasets for \acp{IC} 1 to 7 established in \Cref{mseg::subsection::dataset} for all considered techniques.
+To compare \AppName with other techniques, we fine-tuned SAMIC using the code of Ng. \etal~\cite{DBLP:conf/tencon/NgTCG24}.
+We also applied the unsupervised method proposed by Rothaug \etal~\cite{DBLP:conf/ashes/RothaugKABP0P23} to our dataset and trained U-Net, DeepLabV3, and FCN using their code.
+We then evaluated each model on our test dataset from \acp{IC} 1 to 7 and measured the segmentation accuracy against the ground truth.
+Hence, in this experiment, we assess how well \AppName performs on metal-layer images structurally similar to those used for training.
+While we evaluated most approaches on original-size images featuring a total of \numprint{36413} metal lines, the approach by Rothaug \etal is evaluated on patches due to its design.
+These patches feature a total of \numprint{89063} metal lines, as some metal lines from the original-size images are present on multiple patches, thereby explaining the higher absolute number of \ac{ESD} errors compared to other approaches.
 Refer to \Cref{mseg::table::segmentation} for the results.
-Hence, in this experiment, we assess how well \AppName performs on metal-layer images similar in structure to those on which it was trained.

 As we are more interested in electrical correctness than in pixel-accuracy, we follow Trindade \etal~\cite{DBLP:conf/ccece/TrindadeUSP18} and adopt their \ac{ESD} metric for evaluation.
 We leverage the implementation of Rothaug \etal~\cite{DBLP:conf/ashes/RothaugKABP0P23,DBLP:journals/jce/RothaugCKABPBP25} to count the number of opens, shots, \acp{FP}, and \acp{FN} in the segmented images compared to the ground truth.
 To this end, we report the absolute number of \ac{ESD} errors observed in our test set, the relative number of \ac{ESD} errors per metal line, and the counts of opens, shorts, \acp{FP}, and \acp{FN}.
 All evaluations are conducted on the original-size images.
+For \AppName, we also provide evaluation results for when only the pixel-based loss is used, as well as for each of the two models, \BoxOne (operating on the original-size images) and \BoxTwo (operating on $512 \times 512$-pixel patches).
+Furthermore, we analyze the performance when fine-tuning a single model on both original-sized images and smaller patches.
+We are not yet evaluating \AppName's out-of-distribution performance; hence, we test on the \acp{IC} we also used for training.